Rolling Process: Definition, Working Principle, Application, and Defects

 Edge Crack

 This is a very common defect in hot rolling.
 When the hot metal sheet starts getting cooled it is placed under any quenching medium.
-Due to the difference in temperature, the metal sheet starts to shrink which results in a crack at the edges.
+Due to the temperature difference, the metal sheet starts to shrink which results in a crack at the edges.
 This is similar to what we see in plastic injection molding

 rolling process